MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/deploy-viva-sales-d365.md

 ### Are there any special browser settings needed to use Sales Copilot in the  web versionss of Outlook and Teams?

-Users may need to change a few settings to get the best experience of Viva Sales in Outlook and Teams on the web.
+Users may need to change a few settings to get the best experience of Sales Copilot in Outlook and Teams on the web.

 - **Edge**:
   - Turn on "Enable sites to save and read cookie data (recommended)."